 In order to support the Issuer's status as a bankruptcy remote entity, separate and apart from CEHE, and to satisfy related rating agency and legal opinion requirements, the servicing fee must be comparable to those charged in a market-based, arm's-length transaction.
-The servicing fees will be set at an annual level of not more than one percent of the initial principal amount of the Transition Bonds.
-Although the servicing fee is expected to approximate the actual costs of providing these services, Applicants cannot be certain that the servicing fees will meet the "at cost" requirements of Section 13(b) and the rules thereunder.
-Accordingly, Applicants request an exemption from the "at cost" requirements in connection with the provision of these services.(13)
+The servicing fees will be set at an annual level of not more than 0.05 percent of the initial principal amount of the Transition Bonds, assuming that CEHE remains the servicer.(13) Although the servicing fee is expected to approximate the actual costs of providing these services, Applicants cannot be certain that the servicing fees will meet the "at cost" requirements of Section 13(b) and the rules thereunder.
+Accordingly, Applicants request an exemption from the "at cost" requirements in connection with the provision of these services.(14)